FEUP-LEIC-ES-2022-23/2LEIC16T1/docs/ArchitectureAndDesign.md

 - `Software Application Server`: This is the top-level node that represents the application backend system, installed in a server.

-- `Account, Facilities, Account Services` and `Search Services`: These artifacts represent all the dart files that contains the backend logic for the application.
+- `Account`, `Facilities`, `Account Services` and `Search Services`: These artifacts represent all the dart files that contains the backend logic for the application.

 - `Application Database`: This artifact represents the database associated with the server.
 It uses NoSQL and is implemented using Firebase.